lemmingapex/ProjectEuler/Problem17/README.md

 ------
 ./target/numberlettercounts.jar N

 N is 1000 in this case.
+This program will count as high as 10e15.

 Thoughts
 --------